motherjones/story-tools/README.md

 * Finally, you need to be added to the Mother Jones [GitHub account](https://github.com/motherjones).
 Talk to Tasneem.
 * [S3 Organizer](#), the Firefox plugin for uploading to [Amazon S3](#), a cloud-based file storing service, as well as access to our files on s3.
 Talk to Robert.
 * The shared Mother Jones Google Drive folder.
 Talk to Tasneem.
+*
+### Upload your data

+On the tool's README section, open the Spreadsheet Template link.
+When it opens in Google Docs, go to ``File > Make a Copy``

+Name your project, then go to ``File > Move to Folder > Mother Jones Drive > folder for your beat``

+Replace the data in the spreadsheet with the data for your project.
+Check the README for any rules for changing column names, order, and so on

+``File > Publish to the Web`` Publish just the sheet with your data.
+Make sure that automatic republishing is turned on.
+Notice the URL that's created after you hit Publish; you'll need that later.

+### Make a copy of the tool

+[Duplicate](#) the tool, then [push up](#) to a new private repo under the Mother Jones account.

+Open up the copy's files in a text editor (a program for editing HTML, CSS, and javascript files).
+Replace the spreadsheet key with the URL to your new spreadsheet.

 ## Using GitHub